 It acts as an exfoliant, like retinoids do, and also helps to kill the skin bacteria that can cause acne breakouts.
 It’s unlikely that you’ll be prescribed azelaic acid treatment at the same time as a retinoid treatment, it’s usually one or the other.

 Isotretinoin is an oral retinoid tablet used to treat severe acne.
 Like topical retinoids, it’s derived from vitamin A. It’s often referred to as Accutane.

 It works by clearing the pores, helping to prevent excess sebum (oil) production, killing the acne causing skin bacteria and reducing inflammation in skin affected severely by acne.

 For this reason, it’s only ever prescribed as a final treatment for severe acne, when all other medications and creams have failed.
-It’s not suitable for pregnant or breastfeeding women.
-Speak to your GP if you think you might need Accutane treatment.
+It’s not suitable for pregnant or breastfeeding women as it can lead to birth defects and developmental problems.